 - Describe the rationale behind public policy tort law

-- Summarize key sources of law relevant to wrongful discharge and distinguish between common law and statutory bases
+- Summarize key sources of law relevant to wrongful discharge

 - Apply risk management strategies to help deal with potential whistleblower claims